xojs/xo/readme.md

 #### Why not Standard?

 [Standard style](http://standardjs.com) is a really cool idea.
 I too wish we could have one style to rule them all!
 Unfortunately, they made a huge mistake of pushing their own style instead of the most popular one.
 I also think "no semicolons" is dumb.
 In contrast, XO is more pragmatic.
-XO does use tabs by default, but that's configurable since I realize not every wants or even can use tabs.
+XO does use tabs by default, but that's configurable since I realize not everyone wants or even can use tabs.

 #### Why not ESLint?